 Later, as you also know, people grew unhappy with the Catholic Church and a reform led by Martin Luther occurred

 It's true we had some bad Popes around that time.
 But it was not really a reform, but an introduction of novel heresy at the hands of what we today would call a bunch of liberal university professors.
 Luther would never have succeeded if he was not backed by Prince Frederick of Saxony, who liked Luther's anti-Papal ideas because they served to undermine Prince Frederick's obligations to the King of Germany, who was also the Holy Roman Emperor.
 For, the authority to be Holy Roman Emperor came from the Pope (who had to crown him), and if Christ did not recognize a Papacy (as Luther said) then the Holy Roman Emperor / King of Germany had no authority over Prince Frederick to ask for taxes from him, and so Frederick could rule Saxony as he pleased.
 And many other German princes followed Frederick's example to gain their political independence from the German king as well, and THIS is how northern Germany (along with Sweden and Norway) became Lutheran.
 It was not the common people's idea.
 And the same is true of Protestant England.
 The common people in all these places wanted to remain Catholic, but were forced by law to become Protestants.
 Dr. Eamon Duffy, for example, has written an excellent and very well documented book about the Protestant take-over of England called "The Stipping of the Altars," which illustrates in great detail how the common people tried their best to remain Catholic.

-I pray that we can come into unity once again.
+We pray that we can come into unity once again.
 We are encouraged that this century has seen better cooperation than in many centuries.

 Charis kai eirene / Slava Isusu Christu!

-This article was written by Mark Bonocore and Hugh
+This article was written by Mark Bonocore and Hugh, of CatholicBridge.

 Lord Jesus, let Your prayer of unity for Christians